jhilxl/UPLang/fullREADME.md

 <code>INPUT name "What's your name?"</code>  -  INPUT indicates that the program should expect for a user input in response to the text in qoutes and this should be stored in the variable in between INPUT and the qouted text, in this case "name".

+<code>CHECK a = b "Equal" "Not equal"<code> - CHECK works like an IF statement where != (not equal) or = (equal) can be used as operators to compare variables (that have already been defined, or raw integers but not raw strings yet).
+If the condition is satisfied the first qoute "Equal" will be output otherwise the second qoute "Not equal" will be output.
+Unfortunately the logic of my code cannot accomodate more than one word for the first qoute but this is an open-source project for a reason, please do not hesitate to take a look and mess around.

 This README.md file is by no means a learning resource for those struggling with high-level language basics but gives a short documentation of the usage of UPLang.
-A text file, "example.txt", attached contains an example for code that utilises all possible commands and letter cases for UPLang and can be ran in UPLang.exe, the official code editor and interpreter for UPLang.
+A text file, "example.txt"/"example.up", attached contains an example for code that utilises all possible commands and letter cases for UPLang and can be ran in UPLang.exe, the official code editor and interpreter for UPLang.